cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/building-a-manifest-file.md

 ## Load balancers

 ### AWS load balancer

-Use a manifest file to customize the AWS load balancer deployed by Cloud 66.
-These changes will only apply when you create a new load balancer.
+You can use your Manifest file to customize the AWS load balancer deployed by Cloud 66.

 Available settings:

-- **httpchk**: The URL visited to check your server health.
+- **httpchk**: The URL visited to check your server health (applies to newly created load balancers only).
+- **wait_after_adding_servers**: The time (in seconds) we will wait after adding a server back to the load balancer before we begin routing traffic to that server.
+Read our [separate guide](/{{page.collection}}/how-to-guides/deployment/parallel-deployment.html#coping-with-load-balancer-configuration-lag) on configuration lag for more details.
+(Redeployment required to change setting)
+- **wait_after_removing_servers**: The time (in seconds) we will wait after removing a server from the load balancer before we begin deploying to it.
+Read our [separate guide](/{{page.collection}}/how-to-guides/deployment/parallel-deployment.html#coping-with-load-balancer-configuration-lag) on configuration lag for more details.
+(Redeployment required to change setting)

 ```
     production:
       load_balancer:
         configuration:
           httpchk: /
+          wait_after_adding_servers:30 # default is 0
+          wait_after_removing_servers:10 # default is 0
 ```
-* * *
+---

 ### GCE load balancer

-Use a manifest file to customize the GCE load balancer deployed by Cloud 66.
-These changes will only apply when you create a new load balancer.
+You can use your Manifest file to customize the GCE load balancer deployed by Cloud 66.

 Available settings (refer to the [GCE documentation](https://cloud.google.com/compute/docs/load-balancing/network/target-pools) for more information):

-- **httpchk**: The URL visited to check your server health.
+- **httpchk**: The URL visited to check your server health (applies to newly created load balancers only).
 - **balance**: The load balancing strategy.
-You can use these values: `NONE`, `CLIENT_IP` or `CLIENT_IP_PROTO`.
+Valid values: `NONE`, `CLIENT_IP` or `CLIENT_IP_PROTO` (applies to newly created load balancers only).
+- **wait_after_adding_servers**: The time (in seconds) we will wait after adding a server back to the load balancer before we begin routing traffic to that server.
+Read our [separate guide](/{{page.collection}}/how-to-guides/deployment/parallel-deployment.html#coping-with-load-balancer-configuration-lag) on configuration lag for more details.
+(Redeployment required to change setting)
+- **wait_after_removing_servers**: The time (in seconds) we will wait after removing a server from the load balancer before we begin deploying to it.
+Read our [separate guide](/{{page.collection}}/how-to-guides/deployment/parallel-deployment.html#coping-with-load-balancer-configuration-lag) on configuration lag for more details.
+(Redeployment required to change setting)

 ```
     production:
       load_balancer:
         configuration:
           httpchk: /
           balance: CLIENT_IP_PROTO
+          wait_after_adding_servers:30 # default is 0
+          wait_after_removing_servers:10 # default is 0
 ```

-* * *
+---

 ### HAProxy